CdTgr/vue3-q-tel-input/readme.md

 ### VUE3-Q-TEL-INPUT
 ---

-The plugin was made over Vue3 with considering the [Qasar Frameork](https://quasar.dev/).
+The plugin was made over Vue3 with considering the [Qasar Frameork v2.X](https://quasar.dev/).
 The plugin provides auto country detection on user inputs as well as dropdown for country which supports search by name, country code and country phone code.

 Contributers are welcome.